psshyu/dataviscourse-GeochemOilandGas/README.md

 Screen #1:

 The points represent the well and outcrop locations across the U.S. from where the samples were taken; and the polygons show the geoprovinces that contain this samples (This clasification was made by the USGS).
+This screen is intended to give the user a birds-eye view of the wells/samples and their distribution with respecto to the geoprovinces/basins.

+Screen #2:

+This screen is intended to let the user interact with the data and explore the data that the formations contain.
+Please note that the data is sparse and some formations may only have data in one or two charts.
+Since the data is expensive to acquire and hard to find, any piece of information is valuable for the exploration of hydrocarbons.
+The data in this screen, also, may show what can be interpreted as outliers (or data points outside the charts) by the layman user, but they lead to geological conclusions although we do not need to know their actual values in the X and Y axes.

 *The data is property of the Energy and Geoscience Institute at the University of Utah.
 The data values have been modified for confidentiality purposes.